hectorfhurtado/webmotionperiodictable/README.md

 It's very much a work in progress on my spare time.
 You can see my advance [here](https://hectorfhurtado.github.io/webmotionperiodictable/)

+### It doesn't runs everywhere yet

+I'm using native __async/await__ features, that's why this project (as of today) works on Chrome Canary, Firefox Nightly and Microsoft Edge only (although on Edge it's still not implemented CSS variables).
+It's just a matter on time when everyone gets it, so, I'm preparing for that.
+This project seems rather huge and my time is very limited as for now.

 ### How to run locally

 The only dependency is [nodejs](http://nodejs.org/).